"You boys made me have to apologize to Mrs. McClusky, my

 - Spider-Man and Human Torch.
 At least in earlier stories; they are now clearly Vitriolic Best Buds.

 - In Hack/Slash, extradimensional talking mutant dog Pooch claims he is constantly tormented by an innocent-looking pug named Goblin.
 We never see this in action, but from the way Pooch talks about him it's clear that their relationship is one of intense animosity.

 - Rocket Raccoon and Cosmo in Guardians of the Galaxy.

-- Transformers: More than Meets the Eye features Rodimus and Thunderclash; both are captains of starships searching for the Knights Of Cybertron, but Thunderclash is basically ten-times better at it than Rodimus.
+- Transformers: More than Meets the Eye features Rodimus and Thunderclash; both are captains of starships searching for the Knights Of Cybertron, but Thunderclash is basically ten times better at it (as well as everything else ever).
 Thus Rodimus is virulently jealous of Thunderclash and tries to undermine him whenever the crew encounters him.
 Doubles as Unknown Rival, as Thunderclash is clearly oblivious to Rodimus's hatred.

 - In The Life Aquatic with Steve Zissou, Steve perceives that he has a professional rivalry with Hennessy, but it's pretty obvious that in reality the former is simply bitter that the latter is a more successful oceanographer, the former husband of Steve's ex-wife and kind of a jerk.

 - In Office Space, Michael Bolton feels this way about Michael Bolton.

 - In Shark Tale, Oscar has Don Lino's Camp Gay dragon, Skyes.
 Saving the fact that Skyes treats Ernie and Bernie like The Ace.

 Live Action TV